8 Healthy Ninja Creami Recipes My Family Loves.

 Raw sugar or coconut sugar are my preferences as they don’t clash too much with ice cream flavors.

 If you prefer, instead of sugar, you can try natural sweeteners like maple syrup or honey.
 These will change flavor slightly as they have their own flavor, but to many recipes, this can be a tasty addition.
-I like using maple syrup in combination with bananas or pistachio flavors.
-Honey also works well with these.

 Below are the ingredients I use to create a perfect ice cream texture naturally, just like store-bought ice cream, but without artificial or synthetic thickeners.